CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab2.4-repository_settings.md

 Click on the `Repository settings` menu item in the left menu panel.
 Then click on the `Branches` menu item in the Repository settings menu panel.

-Notice that all the settings are disabled on the page.
+Notice that all the settings are not editable on the page.
 To override the project settings, change the radio button under "Project settings inheritance" to the "Use custom settings" selection.
-The settings on the page then become enabled.
+The settings on the page then become editable.

 #### Branching model